 I implemented this work in MATLAB, and you can find it here:

-With some good fortune it will be fully re-implemented in Python sometime this year.
+With some good fortune it will be fully re-implemented in Python sometime.
 Feel free to clone the repository and go for it.
 Community efforts rock!

 Glennie, C. (2007).
 Rigorous 3D error analysis of kinematic scanning LIDAR systems.
 Journal of Applied Geodesy, 1, 147–157. http://doi.org/10.1515/JAG.2007. (accessed 19 January 2017)